romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 The idea is to make the life of the person who is going to review the pull request easier.
 It will impact the actual review time, but also the delay between pull requests openings and beginning of code reviews.
 As a reviewer, if I foresee that a review won't be too much time-consuming, I'll tend to prioritize it.

-## By the way, how can we give good feedback while reviewing code ?
+## By the way, how can we give good feedback while reviewing code?

 Now that we have seen some tips on how to write a good pull request, the reviewer may come into play.